What's Wrong with the Duluth Model for DV Treatment?

 Other pages on the site, remain blatantly one-sided.

-On their What is The Duluth Model? webpage checked again Feb 2024, they declare that it:
+On their What is The Duluth Model? webpage checked again Dec 2024, they declare that the organization:

 The Duluth Model Excuses Away Female-to-Male Partner Violence